Skip to content

 Get the right entry point

 I'm building an addon → You write a manifest, the SDK does the rest.
 Ship a `.mcbundle` to any host running the kernel.
-I'm embedding the runtime in my Go app → Drop the kernel into a Gin/Chi server, get dynamic CRUD, permissions and WebSockets out of the box.
+I'm embedding the runtime in my Go app → Drop the kernel into a Fiber server, get dynamic CRUD, permissions and WebSockets out of the box.
 I'm building a host → A Vite + React frontend over a Go backend that mounts the kernel.
 The SDK provides every primitive.

 Or jump straight into the deep docs